Skip to ContentSkip to Navigation

 • Covering Arthurian Novels: Cover Design as an Integral Part of Book Marketing.

-• Constructing and Deconstructing Paradise: Robinsonades and British Imperialism.
+• Robinsonades and British Imperialism.

-• Victorian and Contemporary Criminality in Conan Doyle’s Sherlock Holmes Narratives and BBC’s Sherlock.
+• Victorian and Contemporary Criminality in Conan Doyle’s Sherlock Holmes Narratives and BBC’s Sherlock .

-• An edition of The Diary of John Lewis: Thoughts of an 18th-Century Minister.
+• An edition of The Diary of John Lewis : Thoughts of an 18th-Century Minister.

 • The Agenda of Early AIDS Theatre: As Is and The Normal Heart as Works of Authoritarian Fiction.